Teenage rebellion: The socio-emotional network

 Temple University psychologist Laurence Steinberg suggests that "stopping systems within the brain make adolescents more susceptible to engaging in risky or dangerous behavior."
 Steinberg states that "research does not support the stereotype of adolescents as irrational individuals who believe they are invulnerable and who are unaware, inattentive to, or unconcerned about the potential harms of risky behavior."
 He argues that risk-taking declines between adolescence and adulthood, because of the maturation of the cognitive control system, which strengthens the ability to inhibit impulsive behavior.
 Teenage risk-taking is the product of an interaction between the socio-emotional and cognitive control networks, and adolescence is a period in which the former becomes more assertive at puberty while the latter gains strength over a longer period of time.
 However, much of the time this network is not highly active.
 So when the socio-emotional network is not highly activated (for example, when individuals are not emotionally excited or are alone), the cognitive control network is strong enough to impose regulatory control over impulsive and risky behavior.
 In the presence of peers or under conditions of emotional arousal, however, the socio-emotional network becomes sufficiently activated to diminish the regulatory effectiveness of the cognitive control network.
 During adolescence, the cognitive control network matures, so that by adulthood, even under conditions of heightened arousal in the socio-emotional network inclinations toward risk-taking can be modulated.

 A Cornell study from 2006 determined that teens are more likely to consider risk while making a decision, and for a longer period of time, than adults.
 They are more likely to overestimate the risks, in fact.
 Teens will also take risks because they find the reward, such as instant gratification or peer acceptance, more valuable.
+To further this theory, Cowan determined that future college attendees' academic aptitude and the reality of their realization of their actual college experience are negatively correlated.
+Many teenagers often have idealized and exaggerated expectations about their college experience, expecting it to be an unending period of happiness, excitement, and fulfillment.
+Therefore taking risk when valuing things such as popular media and peer acceptance.
+Casey, speaks on the imbalance between the socioemotional and limbic systems during adolescence, relative to childhood and adulthood.
+According to Casey teenagers commit suboptimal choices and actions due to their inability, or lack thereof, to consider, "nonlinear changes."
+This being due to the delayed development of the cognitive control system (Prefrontal Cortex) means that teenagers may struggle to weigh the potential consequences of their actions fully.
+This is theorized to be because of the quicker development of the limbic system, which plays vital roles in emotions, memories and arousal.
+Thus influencing individuals of this age to act on emotions rather than critical thinking.